hniksic/sendable/README.md

 arena.
 This requires dealing with the lifetime everywhere and is not easy to get right for non-experts.

-Finally, one can avoid the arena by just using `unsafe impl Send` on a root type that is used to send the whole world to the new thread, and borrow checker be damned.
+Finally, one can avoid the arena by just using `unsafe impl Send` on a wrapper type that is used to send the whole world to the new thread, borrow checker be damned.
 That solution is hacky and gives up the guarantees afforded by Rust.
-If you make a mistake, say by leaving an `Rc` clone in the original thread, you're back to core dumps like in C++.
+If you make a mistake, say by leaving an `Rc` clone in the original thread, you're facing undefined behavior and core dumps much like in C++.
 In Rust we hope to do better, and `SendRc` is intended to provide a sound solution that addresses this scenario.

 ## What about SendOption?